xyLotus/Astro-Scripting/starbuilder/README.md

 prompt of your choice.
 After that, you will get an executable which can be ran double clicking it, or prefferably from the command line.

 #### Windows
+Simply double clicking the compile.bat script will do the job, but you can also use the command line option and list the options using `.\compile -h`
 ```bat
 .\compile
 .\StarBuilder.exe
 ```
 #### Linux
+This version is much more fun, as it offers a configuration file called `starbuilder.config` where you can change some default settings or even automatically move the generated binary to /bin/ for later use.
+To make your life easier, you can stick a `chmod +x ./compile.sh` line before doing anything, so you don't have to use `bash` every time.
 ```bash
 bash ./compile.sh
 ./StarBuilder